Interpretable Next-token Prediction via the Generalized Induction Head: Appendix

 \subsection{Training of \fuzzyslmlong{}}

 \paragraph{Architecture of \fuzzyslmlong{}} We train two \fuzzyslmlong{}s, one using the GPT-2 tokenizer and the other using the LLaMA-2 tokenizer.
-With GPT-2 tokenizer, \fuzzyslmlong{} consists of four transformer layers, whereas it comprises three transformer layers when using LLaMA-2 tokenzer.
+With GPT-2 tokenizer, \fuzzyslmlong{} consists of four transformer layers, whereas it comprises three transformer layers when using LLaMA-2 tokenizer.
 Since relative position is crucial for calculating similarity, we incorporate Relative Positional Encoding~\citep{shaw2018self}, with a maximum relative position of 32 for the GPT-2 tokenizer and 64 for the LLaMA-2 tokenizer.
 The vocabulary embeddings are initialized with those from GPT-2 and LLaMA2-7B, ensuring that the number of heads and embedding dimensions align with the specifications of GPT-2 and LLaMA2-7B.

-\paragraph{Creating Similarity pair with LLMs} For both \fuzzyslmlong{}, we use LLaMA2-7B as a teacher model.
-OpenWebText and Pile-train\footnote{https://huggingface.co/datasets/monology/pile-uncopyrighted} datasets for training each \fuzzyslmlong{} thats use GPT-2 or LLaMA-2 tokenizer.
+\paragraph{Creating similarity pair with LLMs} For both \fuzzyslmlong{}, we use LLaMA2-7B as a teacher model.
+OpenWebText and Pile-train\footnote{ \url{https://huggingface.co/datasets/monology/pile-uncopyrighted}} datasets for training each \fuzzyslmlong{} that use GPT-2 or LLaMA-2 tokenizer.
 During training, we randomly sample sequences of 32 or 64 tokens with batch size of 128 or 256, resulting in 4,096 or 16,384 next-token prediction probabilities per batch.
-From these, we sample distant 3,584 or 4,096 queries and 512 keys and create similarity pairs ($3,584 \times 512$ or $4,096 \times 512$) by calculating similarity based on \cref{eq:main}.
+From these, we sample distant 3,584 or 4,096 queries and 512 keys and create similarity pairs ($3,584 \times 512$ or $4,096 \times 512$) by calculating similarity based on \Cref{eq:main}.
 The models are trained using a combination of CE loss and reverse KLD loss, with equal weights (1.0).
-We adopt most of the training settings from the codebase\footnote{https://github.com/karpathy/minGPT} for training.
+We adopt most of the training settings from the codebase\footnote{ \url{https://github.com/karpathy/minGPT}} for training.
 Gradients are accumulated over 16 iterations, and we use the AdamW optimizer~\citep{loshchilov2018decoupled} with a learning rate of 0.0001 and a weight decay of 0.1.
 The learning rate follows a cosine schedule with a warmup over the first 1,000 iterations, and training continues for 15,000 or 20,000 iterations.
 Training is conducted on four NVIDIA A100 GPUs.